Create Custom Post Meta in WordPress

 - $meta_value: (string) (Required) - Value for post meta.

-- $prev_check: (mixed) (Optional) - If provided only post meta with provided value will be updated.
+- $prev_check: (mixed) (Optional) - If provided, only post meta with the provided value will be updated.

 How to Add WordPress Post Meta

-In previous post Create Custom Post Types in WordPress we created a "Property" post type.
-In this post we are going to add post meta to save additional information like property price and property area with our post.
-We will use add_meta_boxes action hook of WordPress to add post meta box fields.
-We will use save_post_{$post->post_type} hook to save our post meta.
-We will create separate post-meta.php file which we will include in functions.php file.
-This file post-meta.php will consist of the code to implement post meta box.
+In the previous post Create Custom Post Types in WordPress, we created a "Property" post type.
+In this post, we are going to add post meta to save additional information like property price and property area with our post.
+We will use the add_meta_boxes action hook of WordPress to add post meta box fields.
+We will use the save_post_{$post->post_type} hook to save our post meta.
+We will create a separate post-meta.php file that we will include in the functions.php file.
+This file post-meta.php, will consist of the code to implement the post meta box.

-Follow these steps to add post meta box in WordPress:
+Follow these steps to add a post meta box in WordPress:

 - Add an action hook